ShipSoft/FairShip/README.md

  // use SHiP Event Display GUI
  Use quit() or Ctrl-D (i.e. EOF) to exit
  ```
- Use the GUI to display  events: SHiP actions / next event :
+ a) Use the GUI to display  events: SHiP actions / next event

- hoovering over trajectory will display additional information :
+ b) Hoovering over trajectory will display additional information

- at python prompt: sTree.MCTrack.Dump() will display info about all MC particles
+ c) At python prompt: sTree.MCTrack.Dump() will display info about all MC particles

 # Docker Instructions